jpetitto/jpetitto.github.io/_posts/2016-01-18-rxjava-android-devs.md

 git clone https://github.com/jpetitto/rxjava-android-example.git
 {% endhighlight %}

 The app allows you to search for users on GitHub.
-It makes a call to the GitHub API and then displays the results in a simple `RecyclerView` When you click on a user listed in the search results, it triggers a `Toast` to appear with their username.
+It makes a call to the GitHub API and then displays the results in a simple `RecyclerView`.
+When you click on a user listed in the search results, it triggers a `Toast` to appear with their username.

 [Slide 69-74](https://speakerdeck.com/jpetitto/rxjava-for-android-developers-austin-droids-meetup?slide=69):